Reviews and Archives

 Tonight’s performance focussed almost exclusively on the standards repertoire with most of the tunes being readily familiar to the knowledgeable jazz audience at this well attended and keenly anticipated event.
 Versions of several of the pieces that were played can also be heard on the “Pizza Express Live” CD.

 Anyone who feared that this drummer-less ‘chamber jazz’ quartet might prove to be rather bloodless would have been pleasantly surprised.
-This proved to be a surprisingly vibrant and rhythmic ensemble with Raphael’s left hand piano figures, Rayner’s supple but propulsive bass lines and Wilkinson’s expert comping providing plenty of forward motion.
+This proved to be a surprisingly vibrant and rhythmic ensemble.
 In a highly democratic ensemble solos were distributed evenly around the group with newcomer Rayner enjoying several moments to shine.
 She probably played more solos here than she does with her own excellent quintet, which visited for a memorable performance at BJC’s regular venue The Muse in June 2017.

-Tonight’s performance began with Harry Warren’s tune “September In The Rain”, the piece that also opens the “Pizza Express Live” album.
-Following a brief solo piano introduction Hodgkins stated the theme on muted trumpet prior to the opening solo from the fleet fingered Wilkinson on guitar as Hodgkins shouted encouraging approval.
+Tonight’s performance began with Harry Warren’s tune “September In The Rain”, the piece that also opens the “Pizza Express Live” album. …….
 Raphael’s comping allied to Rayner’s sturdy bass lines gave the music considerable rhythmic drive as Hodgkins switched to the open horn for his solo, followed in turn by Raphael and Rayner in this well balanced and democratic unit.

 Christ College had bought fully into tonight’s concert with several members of the student body in the audience and with the College’s Head of Music Jonathan Ling also in attendance.
 With Raphael due to conduct a master class the following day and with both Raphael and Rayner having a strong commitment to the cause of jazz education it was appropriate that one of the students, the young alto saxophonist Peter Bowen should join the trio for a version of “My Foolish Things”.
 Bowen’s cool alto tone was reminiscent of Paul Desmond as he and the trio delivered a fluently elegant interpretation of the song to heartfelt applause from the audience.
 Well done Peter, a name to watch for in the future perhaps?

-The length of the first set entailed that the second had to be severely truncated and all too soon we had reached the final number.
+………… all too soon we had reached the final number.
 This was the Raphael original “Blues for O.P.”, dedicated to the late, great Oscar Peterson.
 This proved to be a real evening’s highlight, a splendidly swinging, gospel imbued blues that wouldn’t have sounded out of place on a classic Blue Note record.
 Raphael soloed expansively in the trio format before Hodgkins returned to deliver an ebullient trumpet solo.
-He was followed by Wilikinson and finally Rayner as the latter stepped out of her anchoring role.
+He was followed by Wilkinson and finally Rayner as the latter stepped out of her anchoring role.

 In the meantime the current live album from this same venue is recommended listening.”
 Ian Mann, The Jazzmann, 8th November 2017